Vaccination and Homeopathy

 [C]hildren around the world are more likely to receive vaccinations than have access to clean water and safe sanitation.
 More children are vaccinated against TB than have access to clean drinking water.
 In addition, DTP, polio and measles vaccines reach many more families than does safe sanitation.

-Providing children with safe water and sanitation would save over 1.5 million children’s lives, more than by increasing the coverage of the WHO’s currently recommended vaccines to 100% throughout the world – and without the side-effects. ...
+Providing children with safe water and sanitation would save over three quarters of a million children’s lives, more than by increasing the coverage of the WHO’s currently recommended vaccines to 100% throughout the world – and without the side-effects. ...

 [I]mmunisation drives inevitably disrupt routine health services, from which they divert precious funds and manpower. ...

-Malnourished children have weakened immune systems and are therefore most at risk when exposed to an acute health challenge – whether it be infectious diseases or vaccination.
+Malnourished children have weakened immune systems and are therefore most at risk when exposed to an acute health challenge, including vaccination.
 Malnutrition contributes to the deaths of 5.6 million children under the age of five every year.

 It has been found that giving children with measles two doses of vitamin A can reduce the death rate by 82%.
 The cost of vitamin A supplementation for each life saved from measles in developing countries is $95 compared with $850 for vaccination.
-Giving vitamin A supplements twice a year can reduce the death rate of children under 5 by 23% (Halvorsen, pp. 246-7).
+Giving vitamin A supplements twice a year can reduce the death rate of children under five by 23% (Halvorsen, p.
+342).

 It is noteworthy that in Central Africa the incidence of acquired immune deficiency syndrome (AIDS) is highest in those countries subject to the most intensive WHO smallpox vaccination programmes.
 Brazil is the only South American country covered by the smallpox eradication campaign and has the highest incidence of AIDS in the region.
 The WHO tried to suppress these findings (Golden, 2005, p.
 117).
 In other words, vaccination – like malnutrition, poor sanitation, widespread tropical disease, and drug use – undermines the immune system.